Hoodster/HealthcareProto/README.md

 LOGLEVEL=INFO
 ```

+Notes:
+- Prefer `OPENAI_API_KEY`.
+The code may warn about legacy names like `OPEN_API_KEY` but `OPENAI_API_KEY` is recommended.
+- On macOS you may see an SSL-related warning about LibreSSL; it's usually harmless for running the CLI.

 ### 3. PDF Data (Optional)

 You can now choose PDF files interactively when using the `embed` command, but if you want to set up a default: